Skip to main content

 • Reading (awaiting) Vcs causes the current task to be tracked a dependent of the Vc’s task or task cell.
 When the read task or task cell changes, the current task may be re-executed.

-• Unlike futures (but like promises), the work that a Vc represents begins execution even if the Vc is not awaited.
+• An uncached turbo_tasks::function that returns a Vc begins after being called, even if the Vc is not awaited.

 §Subtypes